All planning checklists

 Brainstorm activity ideas

-Popular choices include a day at Cheltenham Racecourse, a cocktail class at The Alchemist in the Brewery Quarter, or a private spa package at the Cheltenham Ladies' College Wellness Centre.
+Race day at Cheltenham Racecourse, cocktails at The Alchemist in the Brewery Quarter and spa time at Cheltenham Ladies' College Wellness Centre are reliable hen picks.

 Moderate·Medium impact